 “Oooooh…I think there’s been a big mistake”, he moaned and hung up.

 Anyway, I was definitely sent around the world by mistake.
-I may have the distinction of
+I may have the distinction of being

-has a category to cover this.
+category to cover this.
 I’d better check.

 Do you think that anyone has ever been sent around the world by mistake?
 Ferdinand